 What Are The Benefits of PDT?

-Many women who suffer from human papilloma virus (HPV) are of child-bearing age, so risk of treatment to future pregnancies is of a big concern for this population.
-Luckily, photodynamic therapy poses lower risk to current and future pregnancies.
+Many women who suffer from HPV are of child-bearing age, so the risk of treatment to future pregnancies is a concern for this population.
+Luckily, photodynamic therapy poses a lower risk to current and future pregnancies.

 Are There Any Downsides?